 Chances are you’re spending more time at home than ever before these days.
 If you’re lucky enough to have your own outdoor space, then you’re probably spending as much time there as possible–day and night.
-And if you're really fortunate, a fire pit exists in said outdoor space.
+And if you're really fortunate, a permanent or portable fire pit exists in said outdoor space.
 While camping, we’re perfectly happy with a semi-rotted stump as a campfire seat.
 But at home, why not bring the comforts of the great indoors, outdoors?

 There’s (almost) nothing wrong with the set of cracking plastic patio chairs that were in the backyard when you moved in, but if you want to step up your garden game we’re happy to suggest some nice pieces of gear that will help you maximize your backyard relaxation.
 Read on for the good stuff.

 The fire is the center of our ideal backyard hang and as noted Snow Peak fans you already know the Japanese brand's practical fire pits are our top pick.
 We love the Takibi for it’s wildly modular do-it-all attitude, pop on included the grill net for a pack of hotdogs or the Field Oven add-on to bake some pies.
 And yes, it even folds up for easy transport on car camping trips.
 For a good time, make it Takibi time!

 Though a carefully selected fire poking stick is not to be underestimated, it only seems right to pair the Takibi with this trio of fire tending tools.
 The steel poker, shovel, and tongs are wrapped with bamboo handles and pack into a neat little carrying case.